lyricsyee/MLSL-Net/README.md

 Set `--data_dir` as you want.

-##
+## Run the code
-For run the code, use the following script:
+Please use the following script to run our code:

     python main configs/test.json